Home/Magazine /Other/ What Makes Meat Halal?

 are also not permissible (not-Halal) for Muslims to consume

-The Meat from animals, other than the forbidden animals, that are slaughtered according to Shariah law (Islamic law).
+The Meat from animals other than the forbidden animals slaughtered according to Shariah law (Islamic law).

-Animals who do not fall into the first category and are slaughtered according to Islamic law are the Meat that is Halal for Muslims to consume.
+Animals that do not fall into the first category and are slaughtered according to Islamic law are the Meat that is Halal for Muslims to consume.

 Parts of animals that are not permissible for Muslims to eat